kiyami/sneratio/README.md

     >
     >   (http://127.0.0.1:5000/)
     >

     >   4- Make your selections and click "Fit".
+    >

+    >   5- Deactivate the virtual environment.
+    >
+        (venv) $ deactivate

+    >   6- To uninstall the app, delete the "sneratio" and "venv" folders.

 > Feel free to make contributions or report bugs.
 >
 > M.K.Erdim